he9lin/hakoy/README.md

 # Creek

-Parse and store CSV kind of files into timestamp-sliced directories.
+Parse and organize CSV data into timestamp-sliced directories.